seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Yerk out their armed heels at their dead masters,
 Killing them twice.
 O, give us leave, great king,
 To view the field in safety and dispose
-Of their dead bodies! /

-**KING HENRY V**
-/ I tell thee truly, herald,
-I know not if the day be ours or no;
-For yet a many of your horsemen peer
-And gallop o'er the field. /

-**MONTJOY**
-/ The day is yours.
+Of their dead bodies!
+The day is yours.

 **KING HENRY V**
 Praised be God, and not our strength, for it!